frontenddogma/web-development-glossary/manuscript/j.md

 : → JPEG

 jQuery
 : A JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation, and AJAX.
-The set of jQuery core features—DOM element selections, traversal, and manipulation—enabled by its selector engine (named “Sizzle” from v1.3), created a new “programming style,” fusing algorithms and DOM data structures.
+The set of jQuery core features enabled by its selector engine (named “Sizzle” from v1.3) created a new “programming style,” fusing algorithms and DOM data structures.
 This style influenced the architecture of other JavaScript frameworks like YUI v3 and Dojo, later stimulating the creation of the standard Selectors API.
-As of May 2019, jQuery is used by 73% of the 10 million most popular websites. jQuery was presented in 2006 by John Resig.&nbsp;[†](#w-jquery) ℹ︎&nbsp;[jquery.com](https://jquery.com/)
+As of May 2019, jQuery is used by 73% of the 10 million most popular websites. jQuery was released in 2006 by John Resig.&nbsp;[†](#w-jquery) ℹ︎&nbsp;[jquery.com](https://jquery.com/)

 JS
 : → JavaScript

 JScript
 : A dialect of the ECMAScript standard that is used in Microsoft’s Internet Explorer.
 JScript is implemented as an Active Scripting engine.
-JScript was developed by Microsoft and first supported in the Internet Explorer 3.0 browser released in 1996.
+JScript was developed by Microsoft and first supported in Internet Explorer 3.0 released in 1996.
 Its most recent version is JScript 9.0, included in Internet Explorer 9.&nbsp;[†](#w-jscript)

 JSLint
 : A static code analysis tool used in software development for checking if JavaScript source code complies with coding rules.
 JSLint is provided primarily as a browser-based web application accessible through the domain jslint.com, but there are also command-line adaptations.
 It was created in 2002 by Douglas Crockford.&nbsp;[†](#w-jslint) ℹ︎&nbsp;[jslint.com](https://www.jslint.com/)